10 Day Master Plant Dieta & Integration Retreat

 What should I pack for my trip?

 –Clothing: Choose simple and comfortable attire made from cotton or natural fabrics, suitable for hot weather in the jungle.
-Bring a sweater or light jacket for cooler temperatures ( cooler weather in Sacred Valley ) at least one long-sleeved shirt, and a pair of pants for jungle walks.
+Bring at least one long-sleeved shirt, and a pair of pants for jungle walks.
 For walking, prefer boots or waterproof shoes, and bring sandals or Crocs for your stay at the retreat.

 – A hat or a wide light scarf to cover from the sun.